wsugiarto/Obsidian-Vault/MGT 12/Quiz 1 Notes Cheat Sheet.md

 		5. Create and implement your financial plan
 		6. Review and revise your plan then repeat in step 1
 	- Types of Risks:
-		- Inflation
+		- Inflation - prices go up or down causing change in buying power (might cost more later)
-		- Interest Rate
+		- Interest Rate - low interest is good for loans, high is good for investments
-		- Income
+		- Income - loss of job impacts consumer spending
-		- Personal
+		- Personal - health, safety
 		- Liquidity